AAT

 Risk

-American Assets Trust, Inc. has some risk factors including moderate leverage or solvency concerns.
+American Assets Trust, Inc. presents elevated risk with concerns around leverage or financial stability.

 Debt/EquityWeak